-Canker can be treated with anti-parasitic medication such as metronidazole, with good results even after a couple of days.
+Canker can be treated with anti-parasitic medication, such as metronidazole (60 mg/kg body wt), carnidazole (10 mg/kg body wt), and dimetridazole (50 mg/kg body wt) via oral route or in drinking water with 0.05% concentration for 5–6 days.
+These methods have good results even after a couple of days.
 The drug must be added to the water or feed.

 If you don’t have immediate access to antiprotozoal agents, garden thyme extract (Thymus Vulgaris) can also be used for its anti-parasitic effects.

-It's essential to separate the flock from wild birds and restrict access to feed and water sources.
+Separating the flock from wild birds and restricting access to feed and water sources is essential.
 Most parasite strains are also susceptible to heat and drying out.
-It's a good idea to clean feeders and waterers and let them completely dry out.
+It’s a good idea to clean feeders and waterers and let them completely dry out.

 The most important part of prevention is to prevent doves, pigeons, and other birds from accessing the chicken’s feed and water.